okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa/main/index.md

 The first thing that you need to define is how Okta calls your app after a user is authenticated.
 This is called a callback route or redirect URI.

-The callback route is not seen by the user, and it's not the user's final destination.
+The callback route isn't seen by the user, and it's not the user's final destination.
 It's just one step in the authentication redirect flow.

 <StackSelector snippet="define-route"/>